-In addition, the IR35 reforms will not apply to endusers who are based wholly overseas.
+In addition, IR35 does not apply to end-users who are based wholly overseas.
 In this situation, the PSC will still be paid gross and it will be for the contractor/PSC to determine whether IR35 applies and, if so, to operate PAYE/NICs.
+An end user is based wholly overseas if immediately prior to the start of the relevant tax year it was not resident in the UK and did not have a permanent establishment in the UK.

-Which contractors does this affect?
+Which contractors are affected?

-The changes affect individual contractors using a PSC to provide their labour.
-Contractors will not be affected by IR35 if they supply their labour directly to the end-user without using a PSC (e.g. as a sole trader).
+IR35 affects individual contractors using a PSC to provide their labour.
+Contractors will not be affected by IR35 if they supply their labour directly to the end-user without using a PSC (e.g., as a sole trader).